JetBrains/Qodana/topics/cloud-quickstart.md

 [//]: # (title: Quick start)

+<link-summary>Learn how you can start using Qodana Cloud.</link-summary>

 To start using Qodana Cloud, navigate to the [Qodana Cloud website](https://qodana.cloud) and [create your account](cloud-get-access.topic).